TAKING CARE OF EMPLOYEES AND ENTREPRENEURS

 The Government of Canada established a Business Credit Availability Program (BCAP) to provide $65 billion of additional support through the Business Development Bank of Canada (BDC) and Export Development Canada (EDC).
 BDC and EDC are working with private sector lenders to coordinate on credit solutions for individual businesses, including in sectors such as oil and gas, air transportation, exportation and tourism.
 This program includes:

-- Loan Guarantee for Small and Medium-Sized Enterprises – EDC is working with financial institutions to issue new operating credit and cash flow term loans of up to $6.25 million to SMEs.
+- Loan Guarantee for Small and Medium-Sized Enterprises – Similar to the BDC, Export Development Canada is also working with financial institutions to issue new operating credit and cash flow term loans of up to $6.25 million to SMEs.

-These programs will roll out in the three weeks after March 27, and interested businesses should work with their current financial institutions.
+These programs will roll out in mid-April, and interested businesses should reach out to their current financial institutions to get ready to apply.
+Learn More about the BCAP.

 Nova Scotia Business Inc Small Business Development Program